 While the geographic focus is to provide funding for nonprofits that support individuals in Western Marquette County, the foundation is not limited to this area.
 Grants will be reviewed that affect Marquette County as a whole, as well as the Upper Peninsula.

-The foundation is located in the Chamber of Commerce Building at 910 US 41 West, Ishpeming, MI 49849.
+The foundation is located in the Greater Ishpeming Negaunee Chamber of Commerce building located at 910 US 41 West, Ishpeming, MI 49849.

 Questions may be sent via email to email@example.com or by calling 906-204-7410.